Kozea/WeasyPrint/docs/api_reference.rst

 supported.

 The ``appearance`` property is supported.
-When set to ``auto``, it displays form fields as PDF form fields (supported for text inputs, check boxes and text areas only).
+When set to ``auto``, it displays form fields as PDF form fields (supported for text inputs, check boxes, text areas, and select only).

 The ``accent-color`` property is **not** supported.